Facts That No One Tells You About Low Moisture Carpet Cleaning

-JP Carpet Expert & Floor Care provides a special type of carpet cleaning service called Encapsulation Cleaning.
+JP Carpet Cleaning Expert Floor Care provides a special type of carpet cleaning service called Encapsulation Cleaning.
 It is also known as Low Moisture Cleaning.
 Low moisture carpet cleaning uses a specific, polymer-based detergent, that dries down to a non-sticky substance.
-Encapsulation detergent can be used with the steam cleaning system, but are more typically incorporated into dry cleaning.
+Encapsulation detergent can be used with the steam cleaning system but is more typically incorporated into dry cleaning.

 How is The Encapsulation Method Performed with Low Moisture?

 Usually, when encapsulation is used with a low moisture cleaning regime, it is either shower fed or sprayed onto the carpet.
 A power-driven means of agitation brings the encapsulating cleanser into contact with the soil in the carpet, eventually, separating it from the fibers.